 Upper Belvedere palace

-This is where to see all those paintings by Gustav Klimt.
-Including The Kiss.
+This is where to see all those paintings by Gustav Klimt (including The Kiss), as well as works by Egon Schiele and others of similar standing.

 Lower Belvedere palace

-The more functional Lower Belvedere palace also has some nice interiors of its own (functional does not mean plain) and houses special art exhibitions.
+The more functional Lower Belvedere palace also has some lovely interiors of its own (functional does not mean plain in the Baroque world) and houses special art exhibitions.

 Lower Belvedere also includes: